TheLindall/gifcam/README.md

 ## What's this version got?
 This a minor de-update based on Nick and Michael's work.
 - I've removed the Twitter integration of the original projects
-- I've added the hardware controls to change behaviors
+- I've added the hardware controls to change cmaera behaviors
-- I've added intructions to downlaod your GIFs straight to your Iphone
+- I've added intructions to download your GIFs straight to your iPhone
 - Used newer hardware (Rapberry Pi Zero W 2)
 - Used newer software (Raspberry Pi OS Legacy Light - Buster)